david-ford/AngularDemo/README.md

 Locally the application is hosted on port 3030.
 This can be changed in the config.js file located in server/config

 The default admin user is
-login: trayburn
+login: trayburn@llama.com
 pass: tim

-A normal user is
+A normal users are
-login: dford
+login: dford@llama.com
 pass: david

+login: kberry@llama.com
+pass: kevin

 Currently there are no additional admin controls beyond being able to view all of the current users registered on the site.